2025 Lexus RX Hybrid

 Comfort

 Most of the climate control features are readily accessible and easy to use.
-The three-zone climate system did a good job of maintaining a set temperature, though we thought the center vents were too low to be particularly effective on a warm day.
+The three-zone climate system maintained a set temperature well in our testing, though we thought the center vents were too low to be particularly effective on a warm day.
 Interior noise levels are relatively low, and while we noticed little to no wind noise, we did hear more tire hum than we expected.
+The controls on the steering wheel, however, are infuriating.
+They're unlabeled, so the only way you know what you're actually selecting is by looking at a small display on the screen — it's not only distracting, but the controls don't even work all of the time.

-2025 Lexus RX Hybrid pricing in Lima, OH
+2025 Lexus RX Hybrid pricing in Ashburn, VA

 Edmunds suggests you pay